sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/post-electronics-archive.md

 In modern times -

 - Mithila Kunj, Vrindavan is building a temple with tiles having all shlokas of srimad bhAgavatam engraved
-- 80 Yrs Old Laxmi Narayan Temple, Engraved With Geeta Shlokos On Temple Walls At Jharsuguda : [TW](https://m.youtube.com/watch?v=hmLNu7mSD1A)
+- 80 Yrs Old Laxmi Narayan Temple, Engraved With Geeta Shlokas On Temple Walls At Jharsuguda : [TW](https://m.youtube.com/watch?v=hmLNu7mSD1A)
 - Also, srI krishna janmabhumi recently (near 2025) got srimad bhAgavatam engraved in gold plates.
 Already had copper ones